harveypekar/3dgraphics/project/description.md

-This document is incomplete.
-It will be communicated on Toledo when it is complete, en this message won't be present at the top

 # 3D Graphics project

 This is the assignment for the course '3d graphics'.
 This assignment will be graded both as code (I check your results at home), as well as an oral exam defending your code.
 This document describes what you need to implement.
 I recommend you don't start coding from the start, I would recommend you scan this entire document, especially the hints section, before you start.